- Defective Medical Devices

 Many people who contact us often begin by explaining they are “not the suing type,” regardless of their background or whether they are military, civilian, men or women.
 You may have even seen dozens of advertisements, from Facebook to the news before reaching this page.

-Filing a lawsuit will not cure your tinnitus.
-However, receiving financial compensation or a cash award can help you and your family in several ways.
-From groundbreaking medical procedures and holistic medicine not available through Veterans’ Affairs to improve symptoms, or contributing the cash award to your retirement savings, the upsides to seeking legal help can be plentiful.
+Filing a lawsuit will not cure your tinnitus or hearing loss.
+However, receiving financial compensation can help you and your family in several ways.
+From groundbreaking medical procedures and holistic medicine not available through Veterans’ Affairs to improve symptoms, or contributing towards your retirement savings, the upsides to seeking legal help can be plentiful.

 You will have an opportunity to be compensated for your injuries as well as help hold the makers of the defective earplugs accountable for their negligent and careless actions, to prevent this from occurring again.

 If you feel uncertain about filing a lawsuit now, there is no pressure or obligation to make a decision at this moment.
 We recommend speaking with one of our attorneys first, who will help you consider the best approach for you and your loved ones.
 Many people wait until after a legal consultation to decide if they want to pursue their case.